TinStay/MovieDB/README.md

 ### Deployment

-The website has not been deployed to the internet yet and it is still in development stage.
+The application is not deployed to the internet.

 ### Built With